 1. Small But Mighty Chia Seeds

-Chia seeds are a sneaky food to help you feel energized and satisfied after breakfast.
-Tossing them on top of your toast, oatmeal, smoothie, or other food is all required.
+One of the most nutritious foods, Chia seeds are a sneaky meal that helps you feel energized and satisfied after breakfast.
+Toss them on your French toast, oatmeal, smoothie, protein shake, or other food.
 Since they lack taste, they complement all breakfast-related foods.

 Chia seeds(1) absorb liquids and, after being digested, can swell up to ten times their original size in the stomach.
 You will feel satisfied for a more extended time as a result.
-They are a great source of fiber, protein, antioxidants, vitamins, and minerals.
+In addition, they are a great source of fiber, protein, antioxidants, vitamins, and minerals.